rboubaya75/The-hangman-game/README.md

 # The-hangman-game

-I wrote this program in the framework of my training to become a developper.
+I wrote this program in Python in the framework of my training to become a cloud and big data developper.